bondress/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile contains a script to move the file betty from /tmp/ to /tmp/my_first_directory.

 8-firstdelete contains a script to delete the file betty from /tmp/my_first_directory/

+9-firstdirdeletion contains a script to delete the my_first_directory that is in the /tmp directory